 A reader writes to me describing an intersection where collisions occur regularly, some resulting in fatalities.
 He has observed that the opposing left turn lanes in one direction don't line up directly across from each other but are offset by a few feet.
 The result is that through traffic in one direction is more obscured by standing vehicles than it is in the other.
 To complicate matters, one direction has a protected left turn signal and the other direction does not.

-Regardless of the state of this intersection, one of the major problems here is left turn drivers who insist on turning even though they cannot see well enough to insure that their turn is safe.
-Simply put, if you can't see, you can't turn.
-Enter the intersection and wait, wheels pointing straight ahead.
+Regardless of the state of this intersection, one of the issues here is left turn drivers who will turn even though they cannot see well enough to insure that their turn is safe.
+You cannot rely on a yellow or red light to stop oncoming drivers.